 Contributions and payouts are processed using Automated Clearing House (ACH).
 Processing times using ACH can take up to 3 business days (weekends are not counted as business days).
 Contributions are processed on the “due date” and set forth in the terms for your savings circle.
 So, for example, if your payout date is Monday, you should typically see your deposit by Wednesday.

-Contributions
+Making Contributions

 I have a question about one of my transactions.
 Who do I contact?

 If you have a question about a transaction, just go to Settings in the app, then click Send Feedback and let us know how we can help.